-- Do some research into the tourist attractions that you want to visit once you’re there in order to eliminate other potential mobility problems.
+- Do some research into the tourist attractions that you want to visit in order to eliminate other potential mobility problems.
 You might be surprised at how accessible popular tourist spots, facilities, and guided tours can be for guests with special needs.
 Doing this will help you plan your route carefully to avoid mobility challenges such as cobblestone streets, steep hills, flights of stairs, or venues that are not wheelchair-friendly.

 - Try to arrive early, whether it’s at the airport, or a meeting spot with your tour group.
 This doesn’t mean you need to rush around and potentially miss out on your surroundings.
 On the contrary, being early means you can take your time going through the check-in and security procedures at the airport, and avoid the crowds at popular tourist attractions.

 - Let the screening officer at the airport know about mobility issues including vision, hearing, speech, medical, or other special needs that the person you’re travelling with has.
 Knowing this information helps airport staff assist the person you are taking care of in the most efficient and unobtrusive manner as possible.
 Let check-in staff know if you need help lifting carry-on baggage or getting the person to his or her assigned seat.

 - Have a backup plan in case circumstances change at the last minute despite all of your careful planning.
 You may not be able to stop these circumstances from happening but having a back-up plan can help you avoid delays and disappointment along the way.
 Cancellation insurance will help recover some (if not all!) of the money paid when the trip was booked.